Esri/maps-app-dotnet/documentation/index.md

 ## Description

-The Maps App suite of applications is an example solution designed to showcase best practices in building cross platform applications around the ArcGIS Runtime SDK for .NET.
-The suite is built using Xamarin Forms and WPF and is comprised of four applications for four separate platforms with maximized code sharing.
+The Maps App suite showcases best practices in building cross platform applications with the ArcGIS Runtime SDK for .NET.
+The suite is built using Xamarin Forms and WPF.
+Comprised of four applications for four separate platforms, it is designed with maximized code sharing in mind.

 ### Platforms supported